We are dedicated to creating life changing opportunities for Chicago youth through our AGB Foundation programs.

 AGB Business Internship

 Students crave real-world experiences, and the AGB Summer Business Internship gives them just that.
-Our 6-week program exposes young adults to a variety of work environments and introduces them to the internal operations of a successful business.
+Our year-round program exposes young adults to a variety of work environments and introduces them to the internal operations of a successful business.
 After completing a rigorous application process, our interns rotate through departments at various privately-owned businesses, nonprofits, or public organizations.
 Interns shadow skilled professionals to learn about daily expectations and challenges in their profession.
 They gain valuable insight about the skills, disposition, and practices needed to be successful in a variety of fields.

 AGB Community Appreciation

 Each year, AGB celebrates its anniversary with three days of giving back—to employees, to customers, and to the community.
 On Always Giving Back Day, our leadership team spends time together making a difference in the community.
 We coordinate with an organization and spend the day serving their beneficiaries.
 We shop for clothes and food essentials, cook and serve meals, write and send encouraging letters, or pack emergency kits.
 This collaboration has proven very rewarding for us and for the partnering organization.